Entry Level Classes

 If you’re just starting to think about returning to school, or have been out of school for a long time, you might consider a class on study skills or reading/writing skills.
 LERN 50 and IDST 50 are "College Success" courses designed for anyone new to college, and can really help you set up systems and habits that will make studying easier.
 For more information on these courses, check out the Learning Assistance Center (2nd floor of Rosenberg Library) or the Interdisciplinary Studies department.

-For students who want to transfer, the Metro Academy of Health works with students who test into English 93 or higher.
+For students who want to transfer, the Metro Tranfer Academies works with students who test into English 96 and Math 40 (MATH 60 for Science majors).
 By pairing English or math courses with Health Education classes, students often get more out of both classes.

 Are There Entry-Level Courses for the Health Education Certificates?

 Several of the certificates in the Health Education department offer a "gateway" course - often a one-unit course that helps students learn more about the program and assess how ready they are to commit to a certificate program.